 Illinois hires Bielema as coach to lift struggling program

-CHAMPAIGN, Ill.
-(AP) — Bret Bielema, who led Wisconsin to three conference championships before a disappointing run at Arkansas, is returning to the Big Ten and his home state to coach Illinois.
+Bret Bielema, who led Wisconsin to three Rose Bowls before a disappointing run at Arkansas, is returning to the Big Ten Ten and his home state to coach Illinois.

 The Illini hired Bielema to replace the fired Lovie Smith on Saturday, hoping he can turn around a program with nine consecutive losing seasons.

+Illinois said Bielema will receive a six-year contract with an annual salary starting at $4.2 million, and begin work immediately.

+He will be a guest of athletic director Josh Whitman’s when Illinois plays at Penn State on Staurday.

-A native of western Illinois, Bielema is 97-58 in 12 years at Wisconsin and Arkanas.
+A native of western Illinois, the 50-year-old Bielema is 97-58 in 12 years at Wisconsin and Arkansas.

+“Illinois and the Big Ten is home for me, and I can’t be any more excited about the opportunity in front of me with the Fighting Illini,” Bielema said in a statement.
+“We want to build a program that makes Illini Nation proud and regain the passion that I’ve seen when Illinois wins.

 He took over for Barry Alvarez and went 68-24 with the Badgers from 2006 to 2012 before leaving to coach the Razorbacks.
 He finished with a 29-34 mark at Arkansas and was fired in November 2017.